xailabs/addLogger/README.md

     @logger('App', {accessor: 'this'})
     class App extends Component {
          componentDidMount() {
-             this.log('ok'); // access via this
+             this.log('ok'); // access via this.log() instead of this.something.log()
          }
     }

-Custom logger:
+Custom log target:

     @logger('App', {logger: require('winston')})
     class App extends Component {
          componentDidMount() {
-             this.log('ok'); // logs using winston
+             this.log('ok'); // logs using winston instead of the console }
     }
-    }

-Multiple loggers:
+Multiple log targets:

     @logger('App', {logger: [window.console, require('winston'), anotherCustomLogger})
     class App extends Component {
          componentDidMount() {
-             this.log('ok'); // logs to window.console and winston
+             this.log('ok'); // logs to all the logger objects that have a "log" function }
-         }
     }